 Oddly enough the UGB, and only for the last mission on the assault on SOLG specifically.
 A single direct hit on SOLG can take out half or more of the designated targets and makes what should be a challenging mission a breeze.
 The developers of the game likely didn't anticipate this because the UGB is an air-to-ground weapon only and the SOLG can only be locked on with air-to-air weapons (though being an unguided weapon, that doesn't exactly stop the UGB from being able to hit it).

 Stop Helping Me!: Some of the allies in the game can get like this, when they have an annoying habit of asking you trivial questions at the absolute worst times, especially Chopper.
-(Worse yet, in Mission 10 answering his seemingly irrelevant "Face of the Coin" question chooses your next two missions without stating as much or giving any clue as to which two missions those are.
+This comes to a head in Mission 7, where Edge will ask you a question, then Chopper, then Archer, on top of another question or two if you don't have them set to the orders the game thinks you should have them at, all the while the player is desperately trying (and likely failing) to concentrate on flying and fighting.
+Worse yet, in Mission 10 answering Chopper's seemingly irrelevant "Face of the Coin" question chooses your next two missions without stating as much or giving any clue as to which two missions those are.
 One path gets you the alright ones, the other gets you the Four Horsemen.)